calanfranklin/writing/Untouchables.md

 I turn and look at my mother.
 Look at my father on the porch.
 Heart pumping, my skin boiling and red.

 _Is that where you were you whore?
-And where would he be if I__’d lost?
+And where would he be if I’d lost?
 Still on this porch?
 Would either of you even have watched the bus leave?_

 “She told you?”
 I ask.